 In 2004 Looe Island was left to the Cornwall Wildlife Trust by Babs Atkins who had bought the island with her sister in the 1960s.
-The trust have continued to manage the island as a nature reserve and allow visitors to explore the island throuout the summer via boat trips from the harbour at Looe.
+The trust have continued to manage the island as a nature reserve and allow visitors to explore the island throughout the summer via boat trips from the harbor at Looe.

 The island is also home to grey seals who can often be seen in the summer months swimming around the island.
 With adult males of around 2m long and weighing over 200 kg they are Britain's largest mammal.

 At various times during the summer there are guided walks (see website for details)

 Please note: that visits can only be made on official, organized trips and access by foot is not allowed.
 The island and its foreshore is managed for the benefit of wildlife and our team are working incredibly hard to keep Looe Island Nature Reserve special.